-Passports must be valid for at least two years before arriving in Malaysia.
+Passports must be valid for at least two years before arriving in Malaysia and have six consecutive blank pages for endorsement of employment pass.
 Children must be travelling on their own passport.

 DOCUMENTS TO BRING/SEND

 Make sure any outstanding documents asked for by the school are sent as soon as possible.
 Certified photocopies may be sent in advance but the original documents must be brought to Malaysia to be verified by the School.
 In order to process employment passes, it is absolutely necessary that all newly appointed teachers provide written proof that they have a minimum of two years teaching experience, that they have approved teaching qualifications and evidence of university qualifications.
 The cost of sending these documents by registered courier is borne by the teacher.